WHAT IS MESOTHERAPY

 Mesotherapy also interlinks well with Laser skin tightening which is very popular internationally, and known as the “mini facelift”.
 Mesotherapy is used to reduce jowls or double chins and then laser skin tightening is performed to improve skin firmness.
 Mesotherapy combined with Radio Frequency (RF) to achieve a similar effect is also very popular in the UK.

 MODERN MESOTHERAPY CONTINUED

 Mesotherapy is a popular option for patients seeking an alternative treatment to dermal fillers or wrinkle relaxing injections.
 Mesotherapy can also be incorporated into current treatment plans for patients who are receiving these treatments and would like further rejuvenation in other areas of their face, neck and décolleté.

 PRP and Trichology are two other fields where the benefits of Mesotherapy are now more widely recognised.
 Aesthetic PRP is a treatment to slow down the signs of ageing and to regenerate tissue.
 PRP is also used to increase hair growth.
-PRP Mesotherapy is a process of combining hyaluronic acid or pre-mixed growth factor cocktails with plasma rich platelets to accelerate and achieve better results in a shorter space of time.
+PRP Mesotherapy is a process of combining hyaluronic acid with plasma rich platelets to accelerate and achieve better results in a shorter space of time.